 Sleek Yarn

 Yarns that are sleek and shiny typically have a smooth fiber content and are worsted-spun.
-They’re great for projects like shawls and dresses.
+They’re great for projects like shawls and dresses as they drape beautifully.

 Single-Ply Yarn